Forward Ventures

 Series A in 2004

-Imagine Pharma is a biotechnology company founded in 2016 and based in Pittsburgh, Pennsylvania.
-The company specializes in the development of its IMG-1 polypeptide and has created three innovative platforms focused on Oral Delivery, Therapeutics, and Regenerative Medicine.
-These platforms support first-in-class programs aimed at addressing various disease states, particularly in large, underserved markets.
-Imagine Pharma is actively engaged in drug discovery and development, creating therapeutic solutions for conditions such as type I and type II diabetes, cardiovascular disease, pulmonary hypertension, cholesterol management, and blood pressure regulation.
-Their approach allows for early treatment options for cardiovascular disorders through polypeptide and oral delivery methods.
-Recently, Imagine Pharma was designated as an approved Islet Isolation Center by the National Institute of Diabetes and Digestive and Kidney Diseases for its Integrated Islet Distribution Program.
+Imagine Pharma is a biotechnology company established in 2016 and based in Pittsburgh, PA, specializing in the development of innovative therapeutic solutions.
+The company focuses on its proprietary IMG-1 polypeptide and has developed three distinct platforms for Oral Delivery, Therapeutics, and Regenerative Medicine.
+These platforms feature first-in-class programs designed to address various disease states, particularly in large and underserved markets.
+Imagine Pharma is actively engaged in drug discovery aimed at treating conditions such as type I and type II diabetes, cardiovascular disease, pulmonary hypertension, and related issues like cholesterol and blood pressure management.
+Additionally, the company has been designated as an approved Islet Isolation Center for the National Institute of Diabetes and Digestive and Kidney Diseases Integrated Islet Distribution Program, further highlighting its commitment to advancing medical treatments.

 Kémia operates as a pharmaceutical company.
 The company discovers and develops small molecule therapeutics.
 It offers allosteric kinase inhibitors for the treatment of inflammatory diseases, such as rheumatoid arthritis, as well as for cardiovascular and metabolic conditions; and modulators of G protein-coupled receptors.
 The company specializes in the fields of medicinal and analytical chemistry, biology, pharmacology, pharmacokinetics, pharmacodynamics, and clinical development.